guile-sql

 #:from table …

 FROM table, ….
-Each table may be a symbol, an (#:as …) alias form, or a query alist (subquery).
+Each table may be a symbol, an (#:as …) alias form, or a query (subquery).
 A subquery in FROM position must be aliased with #:as; PostgreSQL requires it.

 #:where expr